Hypocrites' Club: Aftermath

-In 1936, Major Guy Richard Charles Wyndham (1896 - 19 May 1948), who wrote the autobiographical novel The Gentle Savage under the name of Richard Wyndham, issued invitations to a "remarkable" dinner that reads: "To Welcome Home Aginejok.
+In 1936, Major Guy Richard Charles Wyndham (1896 - 19 May 1948), who was a painter and author of the autobiographical novel The Gentle Savage under the name of Richard Wyndham, issued invitations to a "remarkable" dinner that reads: "To Welcome Home Aginejok.
 Richard Wyndham invites you to a Dinka Dinner to be held in the Bahr-el-Ghazal Room, Savoy Hotel, at 8.0 p.m. on September 2nd.
 It is hoped that after-dinner speakers will stand on one leg."
 Aginejok was the native name for the friendly district commissioner who had been his host in the Sudan.
 Among the invited guests many were former Hypocrites or friends of them.
 They were: Tom Driberg, Montague Shearman, Hon.
 David Tennant, R. J. Brock, Arden Hilliard, E. A. Boyce, St John Hutchinson, K.C., Ralph Keene, Peter Quennell, John Heygate, Sacheverell Sitwell, Curtis Moffat, Freddy Mayor, Desmond Flower, 10th Viscount Ashbrook, Hon.
 Patrick Balfour, 3rd Baron Kinross, Major W. R. Barker, Capt.
 J. S. Poole, Capt.
 F. O. Cave, and A. J. A. Symons.
 The dinner was so remarkable that it is remembered in at least two memoirs: Tom Driberg: his life and indiscretions and A. J. A. Symons: His Life and Speculations.